MileHacker Logo

 Transport & Stay

 Use vans/kombis.
 These shared mini-vans represent the most economical way to navigate Búzios.
 They provide low-cost and frequent transport.
-Many central beaches and the main street are easily walkable, saving on transport.
+Many central beaches and the principal street are easily walkable, saving on transport.
 Stay in hostels or more rudimentary pousadas located away from the immediate beachfront or Rua das Pedras for better prices.

 Smart Traveler Habits